NextronSystems/analysis-cockpit-manual/usage/typical-pitfalls.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your infrastructure has changed and you have to change the proxy server somewhen later edit the proxy settings in the Web GUI.
+If your infrastructure has changed and you have to change the proxy server sometime later, edit the proxy settings in the Web GUI.

 ``Settings`` > ``System`` > ``Proxy``